Hexzzfps/Windows_10_Debloter-rajveersinghcse/README.md

 1> To run this Program You have to download this program.

-2> After this You have to right click on "Windows10Debloter.ps1" file.
+2> After this, You have to right-click on the "Windows10Debloter.ps1" file.

 3> And then click on "Run With Powershell"

-4> Then you almost done.
-Now you can remove unwanted program and apps by using this debloter.
+4> Then you did.
+Now you can remove unwanted programs and apps by using this debloter.

-5> Then you good to go.
+5> Then you are good to go.

 #################################